Shocking images show blaze which destroyed lorry following A489 crash

-Shocking images have shown the aftermath of a blaze which engulfed a lorry that crashed on the A489 and saw one person taken to hospital.
+Shocking images have shown the aftermath of a blaze which engulfed a lorry that crashed on the A489, leaving one person in hospital.

-Multiple fire crews attended the incident at Caersws, near Newtown, at around 8.04pm on Monday, January 27.
+Fire crews attended the incident at Caersws, near Newtown, at around 8.04pm on Monday (January 27).

 A lorry had hit a tree, overturned, and then caught fire.